TDStrasser/KookaBlockly-Reference/docs/source/conventions.rst

 KookaBlockly Conventions
 ========================

 KookaBlockly provides an extensive palette of blocks to assemble into scripts.
-The block palette is on the left of the display organised into functionally related categories.
+The blocks palette is on the left of the display organised into functionally related categories.

 Clicking on a category, for example the Control category, reveals the blocks available within that category.
 To use the block, click on it and drag it onto the KookaBlockly workspace and release, and/or drag it into position until it snaps onto an adjacent block.
 Any block in the workspace can be clicked on and dragged into position.

+The blocks palette will close automatically when a block is dragged into the workspace.
+Otherwise, the palette can be closed by clicking on the same block palette symbol that was used to open the palette, or by pressing the ``Esc`` key on the keyboard.

 Block Shapes
 ------------